amandeepmittal/amanhimself.dev/content/posts/prop-types-in-react-and-typescript.md

 }
 ```

-The VSCode IntelliSense will detect the type of `color` prop in the `App` component.
+The VS Code IntelliSense will detect the type of `color` prop in the `App` component.
 It will allow you to provide anything other than a `string` value for this prop.

 ![s4](https://res.cloudinary.com/amanmittal/image/upload/v1624823701/s4_fyz6bw.png)